Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: The Edge-Colored Variant

-Specifically, assuming that $V=[n]$ and recalling that $j$ is the index of the edge {\rm(colored $i$)} that connects $u$ and $v$, let $G_i^{u,v}$ be an isomorphic copy of $G_i$ that uses the vertex set $\{n+(j-1)\cdot k+i:i\!\in\![k]\}$.
+Specifically, assuming that $V=[n]$ and recalling that $j$ is the index of the edge {\rm(colored~$i$)} that connects $u$ and~$v$, let $G_i^{u,v}$ be an isomorphic copy of $G_i$ that uses the vertex set $\{n+(j-1)\cdot k+i:i\!\in\![k]\}$.
 Let $\{p,q\}$ be the designated edge in $G_i^{u,v}$, and $\GG_i^{u,v}$ be the graph that results from $G_i^{u,v}$ by omitting $\{p,q\}$.
-Then, we replace the edge $\{u,v\}$ by $\GG_i^{u,v}$, and add the edges $\{u,p\}$ and $\{v,q\}$. \end{quote} Hence, $V'=[n+m\cdot k]$ and $E'$ consists of the edges of all $\GG_i^{u,v}$'s as well as the edges connecting the endpoint of the corresponding designated edges to the corresponding vertices~$u$ and~$v$. \ECT We stress that, although $G$ may have parallel edges and self-loops, the graph $G'$ has neither parallel edges nor self-loops.
-Also note that $G'$ preserve various properties of $G$ such as degree-regularity, number of connected components, and expansion (up to a constant factor).
+Then, we replace the edge $\{u,v\}$ by $\GG_i^{u,v}$, and add the edges $\{u,p\}$ and $\{v,q\}$. \end{quote} Hence, $V'=[n+m\cdot k]$ and $E'$ consists of the edges of all $\GG_i^{u,v}$'s as well as the edges connecting the endpoint of the corresponding designated edges to the corresponding vertices~$u$ and~$v$. \ECT We stress that, although~$G$ may have parallel edges and self-loops, the graph $G'$ has neither parallel edges nor self-loops.
+Also note that $G'$ preserve various properties of~$G$ such as degree-regularity, number of connected components, and expansion (up to a constant factor).

-Showing that the resulting graph $G'=(V',E')$ is robustly self-ordered relies on a correspondence between the colored edges of $G=(V,E)$ and the gadgets in $G'$.
-For starters, suppose that the permutation $\mu':V'\to V'$ maps $V$ to $V$ (i.e., $\mu'(V)=V$), and gadgets to the corresponding gadgets; that is, if $\mu'$ maps the vertex-pair $(u,v)\in V^2$ to $(\mu'(u),\mu'(v))\in V^2$, then $\mu'$ maps the vertices in the possible gadget that connects $u$ and $v$ to the vertices in the gadget that connects $\mu'(u)$ and $\mu'(v)$.
-In such a case, letting $\mu$ be the restriction of $\mu'$ to $V$, a difference of $D$ colored edges between $G$ and $\mu(G)$ translates to a difference of at least $D$ edges between $G'$ and $\mu'(G')$, due to the difference between the gadgets that replace the corresponding edges of $G'$, whereas the number of non-fixed-point vertices in $\mu'$ is $k$ times larger than the number of non-fixed-point vertices in $\mu$, which is at most $D/\gamma$ (by the $\gamma$-robust self-ordering of $G$).
+We shall show that if the edge-colored multi-graph $G=(V,E)$ is robustly self-ordered (in the edge-colored sense), then the resulting graph $G'=(V',E')$ is robustly self-ordered (in the ordinary sense).
+The proof of this fact relies on a correspondence between the colored edges of~$G$ and the gadgets in $G'$.
+For starters, suppose that the permutation $\mu':V'\to V'$ maps $V$ to $V$ (i.e., $\mu'(V)=V$), and gadgets to the corresponding gadgets; that is, if $\mu'$ maps the vertex-pair $(u,v)\in V^2$ to $(\mu'(u),\mu'(v))\in V^2$, then $\mu'$ maps the vertices in the possible gadget that connects~$u$ and~$v$ to the vertices in the gadget that connects $\mu'(u)$ and $\mu'(v)$.
+In such a case, letting $\mu$ be the restriction of $\mu'$ to $V$, a difference of $D$ colored edges between~$G$ and $\mu(G)$ translates to a difference of at least $D$ edges between~$G'$ and $\mu'(G')$, due to the difference between the gadgets that replace the corresponding (colored) edges of $G'$, whereas the number of non-fixed-point vertices in $\mu'$ is $k$ times larger than the number of non-fixed-point vertices in $\mu$.
+Assuming that~$G$ is $\gamma$-robustly self-ordered, it follows that $\mu$ has at most $D/\gamma$ non-fixed-points.
 Hence, in this case we have